What is Negligent Security?

 Negligent security can lead to serious crimes and injuries.
 A lack of security can cause a person to suffer assault, rape or even murder.
 Those who survive the attack can face lifelong injuries and be unable to work.

 The experienced West Palm Beach negligent security lawyers at Pike & Lustig, LLP can assess your negligent security case and help you obtain the damages you deserve.
 Contact us by calling 561-291-8298 or filling out the online form.
-We have offices in West Palm Beach and Miami to serve you.
+We have offices in West Palm Beach, Wellington and Miami to serve you.